-This range of Net Zero compliant scenarios meets UK Net Zero legislation, the requirements of the UK Government's targets, policies, and proposals, and the Net Zero Wales Plan.
+This range of Net Zero compliant scenarios meets UK and Scottish Net Zero legislation; the requirements of the UK Government's Ten-Point Plan and Energy White Paper, and the Scottish Government's update to the Climate Change Plan and Heat in Buildings Strategy.
 Our Baseline scenario also considers emerging policy and thinking as it becomes available.